Faculty for the Master's Program in Economic Law

 Email: marie-pierre.lefrand@umontpellier.fr

 Guillaume Zambrano is an Associate Professor at the University of Nîmes.
-He completed his dissertation on “The Ineffectiveness of Civil Actions for Damages for Violations of Competition Law” (2012, University of Montpellier, supervised by Prof. D. Mainguy).
+He completed his dissertation on “The Ineffectiveness of Civil Actions for Damages for Violations of Competition Law” (2012, University of Montpellier, under the supervision of Prof. D. Mainguy.
 Download:THESIS).
-His main areas of research focus on predictive statistical analysis of case law, the epistemology of law, and class actions in civil law.
+His main areas of research include predictive statistical analysis of case law, the epistemology of law, and class actions in civil law.
 He teaches competition law.

 Email: guillaume.zambrano@unimes.fr